chrisnajman/details-dropdown-menu/README.md

 - Mobile hamburger menu includes `aria-controls` and `aria-expanded` for screen reader support.
 - Semantic HTML structure (`<header>`, `<nav>`, `<main>`, `<details>`, `<summary>`) aids navigation for assistive technologies.

+### No JS

+If JavaScript is disabled, the loader animation, theme-toggler and mobile menu cease to function.
+However, all content remains accessible.

 [Back to menu](#menu)

 ---